 Good child safe policies and practices are the best way to reduce potential environmental risks and keep kids safer in those environments.
 The child safe approach includes education and supervision of both paid and unpaid staff about appropriate and acceptable behaviours.

 Implementing effective child safe policies and practices is the best way for an organisation to protect the children they are involved with.
 As a child safe organisation, our school has developed a Child Safe Policy and a Child Safe Code of Conduct.

-Marco Polo Italian Language School supports the Principles for Child-Safe Organisations developed by the NSW Children’s Guardian.
+Marco Polo – The Italian School of Sydney supports the Principles for Child-Safe Organisations developed by the NSW Children’s Guardian.

 Parents and the broader community play an integral role in fostering academic success and help build cohesive learning environments.
 Marco Polo – The Italian School of Sydney adheres by The School Community Charter to better engage parents and members of the community in the life of the school.